-- All students, 9-12, must have a completed "Open Campus Permission Form" on file prior to participation in the Open Campus policy. - All students 9-12 leaving campus must "sign out" electronically via the Open Campus Google Classroom course wall, by sharing their destination and estimated return time.
-The time stamp on the comment will provide departure time details.
-Students will then comment on the "sign out" post to note their return to campus.
-Again, the timestamp will provide detailed return information. - All students must have a working cell phone with them and must be "reachable" within 1 minute via text.
+- All students, 9-12, must have a completed "Open Campus Permission Form" on file prior to participation in the Open Campus policy. - All students 9-12 leaving campus must sign out electronically and sign in upon their return.
+This includes students who utilize open campus privileges during the first period of the day. - All students must have a working cell phone with them and must be "reachable" within 1 minute via Remind. - Unless given permission from Mrs. Williams or Mr. Ossorio, students may drive to the off-campus location only if it is more than a 10-minute walk from the school campus. - All students must return to campus prior to their next school-sponsored activity (classes, clubs, meetings, etc).

-- Unless given written permission from Mrs. Williams or Mr. Ossorio, students may drive to the off-campus location only if it is more than a 10-minute walk from the school campus. - All students must return to campus prior to their next school-sponsored activity (classes, clubs, lab, meetings, etc). - 10th graders may not leave campus alone. - 9th grade students may not leave campus without a teacher. - In order to ride a bike off-campus, students must first review bike safety video: tinyurl.com/sabikesafety.
-A signed form confirming the video has been seen will be required to have on file. - No student may go to their homes without written permission from Mrs. Williams or Mr. Ossorio.
+- 10th graders may not leave campus alone. - 9th grade students may not leave campus without a teacher. - In order to ride a bike off-campus, students must first review bike safety video: tinyurl.com/sabikesafety.
+A signed form confirming the video has been seen will be required to have on file. - No student may go to their homes without permission from Mrs. Williams or Mr. Ossorio.